DwainSnickles/Windows_Forms_Dotnet_Controls/README.md

 <a id="RibbonControl"></a>

 <p>  Windows forms Ribbon is still a little buggy.
-However its a reall good ribbon control. </p>
+However its a really good ribbon control.
+Code Project has a descent tutorial on how to use the control I have provided a link here to that tutorial.</p>

 <mark><b> [Ribbon Source Code]: [(https://github.com/harborsiem/WindowsRibbon)</b></mark>